muziejus/javascripting-english-major/11-geojson.md

 `.lines`.
 Finally, if the place has a Wikipedia article related to it, we can include that link as `.wikipedia`.

-A way of thinking about objects and properties that might be a bit more familiar to you is as rows and columns in a spreadsheet.
-That is, each row is its own `Place` object, and each column is a property associated with it.
+A way of thinking about `Object`s and properties that might be a bit more familiar to you is as rows and columns in a spreadsheet.
+That is, each row is its own `Place` `Object`, and each column is a property associated with it.
 In fact, that’s what I did for this poem.
 As we can see, filling in the data is pretty easy for each property *except* `.lat`, `.lng`, and `.wikipedia`.
 Those require some digging.